Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Shift Detection Techniques

-\paragraph{Label Classifiers (\emph{BBSDs} and \emph{BBSDh})} Motivated by recent results achieved by black box shift detection (BBSD) \citep{lipton2018detecting}, we also propose to use the outputs of a (deep network) \emph{label classifier} trained on source data as our dimensionality-reduced representation.
+\textbf{Label Classifiers (\emph{BBSDs} $\mathlarger{\mathlarger{\mathlarger{\triangleleft}}}$ and \emph{BBSDh} $\mathlarger{\mathlarger{\mathlarger{\triangleright}}}$)}: Motivated by recent results achieved by black box shift detection (BBSD) \citep{lipton2018detecting}, we also propose to use the outputs of a (deep network) \emph{label classifier} trained on source data as our dimensionality-reduced representation.
 We explore variants using either the softmax outputs (BBSDs) or the hard-thresholded predictions (BBSDh) for subsequent two-sample testing.
 Since both variants provide differently sized output (with BBSDs providing an entire softmax vector and BBSDh providing a one-dimensional class prediction), different statistical tests are carried out on these representations.

-\paragraph{Domain Classifier (\emph{Classif})} Here, we attempt to detecting shift by explicitly training a \emph{domain classifier} to discriminate between data from source and target domains.
-To this end, we partition both the source data and target data into two halves, using the first to train a domain classifier to distinguish source (class 0) from target (class 1) data.
-We then apply this model to the second half conducting a significance test to determine if the classifier's performance is different from random chance.
+\textbf{Domain Classifier (\emph{Classif} $\mathlarger{\mathlarger{\mathlarger{\times}}}$)}: Here, we attempt to detect shift by explicitly training a \emph{domain classifier} to discriminate between data from source and target domains.
+To this end, we partition both the source data and target data into two halves, using the first to train a domain classifier to distinguish source (class $0$) from target (class $1$) data.
+We then apply this model to the second half and subsequently conduct a significance test to determine if the classifier's performance is statistically different from random chance.